sep/coda-pack-trigger-github-action/README.md

 https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token

-1. Ensure to include the `user` and `repo` scopes.
+1. Ensure to include the `repo` scope.
 2. Set the expiration to something reasonable.
+    a.
 (Pro tip: set a calendar reminder a few days in advance so you don't forget to refresh it!)
-3. Store it someplace safe so you can get back to it.
+4. Store it someplace safe so you can get back to it.
 Github won't show it to you again after it shows it to you once!

 ## Coda Side